LinusDietz/Health-Promoting-Parks-Replication/README.md

-# Replication Pack - Examining Inequality in Park Quality for Promoting Health Across 35 Global Cities
+# Replication Pack - Assessing the Health Potential of Parks in 35 Cities Worldwide
 ## Data

 * `lexicon.csv` The lexicon of OSM tags and the corresponding health-promoting activity category.